DuqueDeTuring/books2explore/readme.md

 - Sophie's Choice by William Styron
 - Soul Made Flesh: The Discovery of the Brain--and How it Changed the World	Soul Made Flesh: The Discovery of the Brain--and How it Changed the World by Carl Zimmer (Paperback)
 - Soul Made Flesh: The Discovery of the Brain--and How it Changed the World by Carl Zimmer
+- Sound and Symbol: Music and the External World (Bollingen Series XLIV) .
+Victor Zuckerkandl
 - Space Between Words: The Origins of Silent Reading (Figurae: Reading Medieval Culture)	Space Between Words: The Origins of Silent Reading (Figurae: Reading Medieval Culture) by Paul Saenger (Paperback)
 - Space Shuttle: The First 20 Years -- The Astronauts' Experiences in Their Own Words	Space Shuttle: The First 20 Years -- The Astronauts' Experiences in Their Own Words by DK Publishing (Hardcover)
 - Space, Time and the Limits of Human Understanding (The Frontiers Collection) by Shyam Wuppuluri